 Early – and anticipatory – actions are emerging as the cornerstones for effective preparation, response and recovery against shocks.
 Acting in advance of a crisis reduces its impact on the poorest, contributes to community resilience in the longer term and is less costly than emergency assistance.
 According to the Global Center on Adaptation, “early warning systems save lives and assets worth at least ten times their cost.”

-The session comprised three short presentations, followed by audience interaction and a policy panel with Guyo Malicha Roba, ILRI; Tess Morris, FCDO; Nancy Balfour, Centre for Humanitarian Change, Dereje Wakjira, ICPALD.
+The session comprised three short presentations, followed by audience interaction and a policy panel with Guyo Malicha Roba, head of the Jameel Observatory at the International Livestock Research Institute; Tess Morris, food and agriculture advisor at the United Kingdom Foreign, Commonwealth and Development Office; Nancy Balfour, founding director of the Centre for Humanitarian Change, and Dereje Wakjira, director of the IGAD Center for Pastoral Areas and Livestock Development.

 Early action to manage droughts, food insecurity and environmental shocks in the Horn of Africa